IBM/snapml-examples/README.md

 # IBM Snap ML Examples

-Example notebooks to illustrate how to use the IBM Snap ML library.
+Example notebooks to demonstrate how to use the IBM Snap ML library.

 ## Prerequisites